AndreasChristensen89/resto-booking-system/README.md

     * No longer an issue. user authentication added and random slug.
 * Raise validationerror for outside opening hours doesn't show
     * Fixed - I set crispy fields to only show certain fields thereby hiding messages
+* Had many problems loading the static files from Cloudinary to Heroku.
+Heroku would generate a wrong URL and could not retrieve CSS and pictures.
+My mentor and I were unable to resolve the issue after two meetings, which caused me to miss the first deadline.
+    * I created a new Cloudinary account which fixed the CSS problem.
+However, it did not want to load pictures.
+I eventually solved it by loading the static to every template that had to use images from Cloudinary.
+Static was already loaded in base.html but did not extend.
+Also, I was unable to have it load css backgrounds from style.css - the url to cloudinary would be wrong - so I instead used inline styling.
+This was later removed as I redesigned the page to only used hero-image.

 ### Unfixed Bugs:
-* I wanted to have a feature which generated buttons with available times for the date that users put in.
-I was able to generate the buttons, but not to have them work with a form.
-This will go in "future implementations"
 * Forms are not completely centered, but stick to the left side of the centered box.

 ### Validator Testing
-pep8
+* PEP8 validator for python:
+    * I have "Line too long" e501 errors and I am aware of them.
+They do not impact my code.
+        * 2 in reservations.booking.py
+        * 10 in reservations.forms.py
+        * 10 in reservations.models.py
+        * 12 in reservations.views.py
+        * 19 in reservations.test_booking.py
+        * 5 in reservations.test_forms.py
+        * 25 in reservations.test_views.py
-- W3 Markup Validation Service completed for all HTML pages with no errors.
+* W3 Markup Validation Service completed for all HTML pages with no errors.
-- Jigsaw test CSS file completed with no errors.
+* Jigsaw test CSS file completed with no errors.

 ## Deployment
 ### Deployment to Heroku